 Various fields use Pareto analysis, be it any business.
 However, the most popular application is in quality control.
 For example, 80% of the delays are caused by 20% of the causes.
 20% of the raw materials are responsible for 80% of the quality of the product.
 80% of the product’s cost comes from 20% of the cost of raw materials.
 And the list goes on.

 Steps of Pareto Analysis

 There are five main steps for this analysis:

 - The first step is to list down the problems affecting the business.
-A few common problems include customer complaints on product defects, delivery systems, etc.
+A few common problems include customer complaints about product defects, delivery systems, etc.

 2. The second step is to identify different causes that are the root cause of the problems identified.

 3, The third step begins with scoring each problem according to its impact.
-The higher the score a problem carries, it will get a higher weight in the damage listing.
+The higher the score a problem carries, it will get, the higher its weight in the damage list.

 4. The fourth step is to group similar types of problems.
 It is about segregating issues according to their nature or form.
 For example, customer complaints regarding delivery and product defects are two different groups of problems.

-5. The fifth step is creating an action plan.
-Devising a plan on how to solve such problems efficiently, smoothly, and quickly.
+5. The fifth step is creating an action plan and devising a plan on how to solve such problems efficiently, smoothly, and quickly.